 Immediately prior to the completion of this offering, we will have a dual-class voting structure whereby our ordinary shares will consist of Class A ordinary shares and Class B ordinary shares.
 Subject to certain exceptions, in respect of matters requiring the votes of shareholders, holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share.
 We will issue Class A ordinary shares represented by our ADSs in this offering.
-Immediately prior to the completion of this offering, (i) 25,571,420 series A preferred shares, 70,701,580 series B preferred shares and 173,985,970 ordinary shares held by Mr. Joseph Chen, our founder, chairman and chief executive officer, will be converted into Class B ordinary shares on a one-for-one basis, (ii) 135,129,480 series D preferred shares held by SB Pan Pacific Corporation, one of our existing shareholders, will be converted into Class B ordinary shares on a one-for-one basis, and (iii) all of the remaining ordinary shares and preferred shares that are issued and outstanding will be converted into Class A ordinary shares on a one-for-one basis.
+Contemporaneously with the completion of this offering, (i) 25,571,420 series A preferred shares, 70,701,580 series B preferred shares and 173,985,970 ordinary shares held by Mr. Joseph Chen, our founder, chairman and chief executive officer, will be converted into Class B ordinary shares on a one-for-one basis, (ii) 135,129,480 series D preferred shares held by SB Pan Pacific Corporation, one of our existing shareholders, will be converted into Class B ordinary shares on a one-for-one basis, and (iii) all of the remaining ordinary shares and preferred shares that are issued and outstanding will be converted into Class A ordinary shares on a one-for-one basis.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.

-Due to the disparate voting powers attached to these two classes, we anticipate that Mr. Chen and SB Pan Pacific Corporation will beneficially own approximately 56.0% and 33.6%, respectively, of the aggregate voting power of our company immediately after this offering, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.
+Due to the disparate voting powers attached to these two classes, we anticipate that Mr. Chen and SB Pan Pacific Corporation will beneficially own approximately 56.0% and 33.6%, respectively, of the aggregate voting power of our company immediately after this offering, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (ii) we will issue and sell a total of 25,384,612 Class A ordinary shares to a group of unrelated third-party investors through concurrent private placements, which number of shares has been calculated based on an initial public offering price of US\$13.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
 Accordingly, Mr. Chen and SB Pan Pacific Corporation will have controlling power over matters requiring shareholder approval, subject to certain exceptions.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.